RTHyman/audio-program/README.md

 YELLOW = HAPPY
 BLUE = SAD

-This could then be used to spend time with children or anyone else who has challenges processing emotion and trying out the different sounds, and discussing if you think they correspond to the emotion label, and why or why not.
+This could then be used to spend time with children or anyone else who has challenges or interest in recognizing emotions and trying out the different sounds, and discussing if you think they correspond to the emotion label, and why or why not.

 I also think its a fun concept!
-Future stretch goals may include attempts to use machine learning and/or large datasets to provide more audio clips beyond the samples I'm providing here. \
+Future stretch goals may include attempts to use machine learning and/or large datasets to provide more audio clips beyond the samples I'm providing here.

 # parts list